caestradaa/pasta_moisture_daproj/README.md

 ![alt text](https://github.com/caestradaa/pasta_moisture_daproj/blob/main/Images/Boxplot_Moisture_by_DryingCell_LineC_and_Hypothesis_Test.PNG)

 As a result, we have p < α and therefore Ho is rejected.
-There is a at least 99.99% confidence that the average moisture of Group 1 (Cells 1, 3 and 6) are significantly different from the average moisture of Group 2 (Cells 2,4 and 5 ).
+There is a at least 99.99% of confidence that the average moisture of Group 1 (Cells 1, 3 and 6) are significantly different from the average moisture of Group 2 (Cells 2,4 and 5 ).
 Therefore, the modification in the recipes must be carried out in a differentiated way, taking into account the two established groups.

 ## Dashboard preview
 ## Conclusions and recomendations